AdobeDocs/experience-manager-learn.en/help/assets/metadata/enhanced-smart-tags-technical-video-setup.md

 >[!NOTE]
 >
 >Before you can use the Smart Content Service, ensure the following to create an >integration on Adobe I/O.

->   * An Adobe ID account that has administrator privileges for the organization.
+* An Adobe ID account that has administrator privileges for the organization.
->   * The Smart Content Service is enabled for your organization.
+* The Smart Content Service is enabled for your organization.
->

 >To enable Enhanced Smart Tags, in addition to the above, also install [AEM 6.4 latest service pack](https://helpx.adobe.com/experience-manager/aem-releases-updates.html#main-pars_step_with_card_1987226281).

-### Step by step process to integrate Smart Content Services with Adobe Experience Manager.
+## Step by step process to integrate Smart Content Services with Adobe Experience Manager

 1. Create an Asset Smart Tags cloud service configuration
 2. Create a new integration to access Smart Content Service REST APU using Adobe I/O.